velovix/blog/content/post/lgpl-gpl-license-compliance-with-pyinstaller.md

 of paths that instruct a program on where to look for something.

 By default, the first entry in `sys.path` points to the same directory as the Python script that you're running.
-The other entires depend on your installation and environment.
-One of the entires will point to the location of the standard library, for instance.
-If you're running in a virtual environment, there will be entries pointing to where in that virtual environment your dependences are stored.
+The other entries depend on your installation and environment.
+One of the entries will point to the location of the standard library, for instance.
+If you're running in a virtual environment, there will be entries pointing to where in that virtual environment your dependencies are stored.
 Basically, if you have a Python package installed somewhere and you are able to import it, it's likely because there's a `sys.path` entry pointing to that location.